charlesbeadle/charlesbeadle/README.md

-## Hi there.
-I'm Charles, and I'm a developer from the Tampa Bay area.
+<h2>Hi there.
+I'm Charles, and I'm a developer from the Tampa Bay area.</h2>
-### I'm into web development and Linux system administration.
+<h3>I'm into web development and Linux system administration.</h3>

+---
 \
 Email: [contact@charlesbeadle.tech](mailto:contact@charlesbeadle.tech)